Cornish Rex: Breed Profile, Personality & Care

 Registry Recognition

-The breed is recognized by The International Cat Association (TICA), Cat Fanciers’ Association (CFA), Fédération Internationale Féline (FIFe), World Cat Federation (WCF) — first recognized in 1950.
+The Cornish Rex is recognized by The International Cat Association (TICA), the Cat Fanciers’ Association (CFA), the Fédération Internationale Féline (FIFe), and the World Cat Federation (WCF).
+The founding kitten appeared in 1950, with formal championship recognition arriving over the following decades.

 Leave a Reply